-A minimum of a lower second-class Bachelor’s degree in philosophy from a UK university or an overseas qualification of an equivalent standard.
+A minimum of a upper second-class Bachelor's degree in philosophy from a UK university or an overseas qualification of an equivalent standard.
 Applicants with a strong degree in a non-philosophical subject are welcome.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.